grissproject/reactnative-posts/Readme.md

 ## How it works
 The **usePosts** hook retrieves the posts from JSONPlaceholder in the first load (through ```useEffect(() => {}, [])```) and saves the result in the Realm database (adding the *favorite=false* flag).
 Then it queries to the database and exposes the result to the whole APP through a Context.
 To improve performance, initially it only gets 20 results and goes increasing as the user scrolls down the list.
 When the user *reloads*, the app retrieves again the posts from JSONPlaceholder and only adds the missing posts to the database.
 All UI components were written from scratch.

 I've first created a very basic but working approach using expo and react-native-elements.
 No offline support, no gestures.
-Just for the record, I've uploaded to [https://github.com/grissproject/reactnative-posts-expo](https://github.com/grissproject/reactnative-posts-expo).
+Just for the record, I've uploaded to (https://github.com/grissproject/reactnative-posts-expo).

 ## Screenshoots
 ![iOS](./assets/screenshoots/ios.gif)
 ![Android](./assets/screenshoots/android.png) ![Android](./assets/screenshoots/android2.png)

 ## Became a sponsor
-If you enjoyed the app, please consider becoming a sponsor --(yeah...
-I mean to hire me :)--
+If you enjoyed the app, please consider becoming a sponsor ~~(yeah...
+I mean to hire me :)~~